 **Shut-off Notices: Residents facing shut-off notices from the City will not have their utility services and solid waste collections suspended, however late fees for non-payment will continue to accrue.

 **General Business: Residents with general questions about City services, should call or e-mail the individual City department rather than making a personal visit to the department office.

 Residents are advised and encouraged to visit the City's website at rcgov.org for department and contact information.

 The Helpline Center is assisting in the response to COVID-19 Pandemic.
 Currently, they are compiling a list of events/sites with closures, cancellations or restrictions.

 In response to the COVID-19 pandemic, the 211 Helpline Center is providing up to date information, assistance in finding food or other basic essential needs, and connecting volunteers with those who need them.
 We're also providing a centralized location for organizations and businesses to list available assistance, closures and cancellations, and program restrictions.
 Learn more, http://ow.ly/Fs9e50yNl49 or call us at 211

 CITY CLOSURES/FACILITY OPERATIONS

 The Roosevelt Swim Center and Roosevelt Ice Arena are closed, as is the West and South Middle School Community Gyms.
 These closures are effective until further notice.
-The Rapid City Downtown Library is closed and all scheduled events from March 16-22 are cancelled.
-The drive-thru will be open and digital library is available.
+The Rapid City Downtown Library drive-thru remains open for checking out numerous materials and the digital library is available.
 Library staff will be able to assist the community by phone, email and text.
-The public library at General Beadle School is closed to April 13.
-City offices have ramped up cleaning and disinfecting protocols and practicing social distancing techniques.
+The public library at General Beadle School is closed to May 1.

 RAPID CITY REGIONAL AIRPORT: